Meson baryon components in the states of the baryon decuplet: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the hospitality of the Kavli Institute for Theoretical Physics China.
 We also thank Miguel Albaladejo for a careful reading of the paper.
-This work is partly supported by the Spanish Ministerio de Economia y Competitividad and European FEDER funds under the contract number FIS2011-28853-C02-01, the Generalitat Valenciana in the program Prometeo, 2009/090, the Natural Science Foundation of China under the Grants Number 10975068, and the Project of Knowledge Innovation Program (PKIP) of the Chinese Academy of Sciences under the Grants Number KJCX2.YW.W10.
+This work is partly supported by the Spanish Ministerio de Economia y Competitividad and European FEDER funds under the contract number FIS2011-28853-C02-01, the Generalitat Valenciana in the program Prometeo, 2009/090, the Natural Science Foundation of China under the Grants Number 11375080 and 10975068, the Natural Science Foundation of Liaoning Scientific Committee (2013020091) and the Project of Knowledge Innovation Program (PKIP) of the Chinese Academy of Sciences under the Grants Number KJCX2.YW.W10.
 F. Aceti thanks the Ministerio de Economia y Competitividad for the Beca de FPI.
 L.S.
 Geng acknowledges support from the National Natural Science Foundation of China under Grant No. 11005007.
 We acknowledge the support of the European Community-Research Infrastructure Integrating Activity Study of Strongly Interacting Matter (acronym HadronPhysics3, Grant Agreement n.
 283286) under the Seventh Framework Programme of EU.